COVID-19: How to Isolate and Notify Close Contacts

 For all SYMPTOMATIC close contacts, regardless of vaccination/booster status:

-• Schedule a COVID-19 test as soon as possible and isolate while waiting for results.
+• Schedule a COVID-19 test or use an at-home test as soon as possible and isolate while waiting for results.

-• Reinfections are possible with new COVID-19 sub-variants, so if you develop new symptoms after recent COVID-19 infection (within the last 90 days, confirmed via PCR testing), obtain antigen testing and begin isolation if you test positive.
+• Reinfections are possible with new COVID-19 sub-variants, so if you develop new symptoms after recent COVID-19 infection (within the last 90 days), obtain antigen testing and begin isolation immediately if you test positive.

-• Symptomatic contacts who are CUIMC students can schedule testing with any off-campus facility that offers testing, or with Student Health on Haven through the Student Health Portal (CUIMC students only).
+• Symptomatic contacts can schedule testing with any off-campus facility that offers testing, or use an at-home antigen test.
+CUIMC students can schedule a telehealth appointment with Student Health on Haven through the Student Health Portal.
+Read more about COVID-19 Testing for CUIMC Students.

-• If your test is positive, you should isolate for at least 5 days and email your results to covidtesttrace@columbia.edu for addtitional guidance and support.
+• If your test is positive, you should isolate immediately for at least 5 days.
+Day 0 is the day of your positive test.

-Through day 10, all close contacts, regardless of vaccination/booster status must:
+Through day 10, all close contacts, regardless of symptoms or vaccination/booster status must:

 • Wear a well-fitting mask any time you are around others indoors or outdoors.
 Do not go to places where you are unable to wear a mask.